yosinski/phenotyping/README.md

         first label:              {u'screen_width': u'1440', u'time_ms': u'{"0":[4623,2154,2020,5889]}',
                                   u'results': u'...

+To see everything that is saved in the file, you can dump a complete printout using the `--all` flag, like this:

+    $ ./peek_labels.py --all collected_labels/labels_001.pkl
+    File collected_labels/labels_000.pkl content summary:
+      version:                    1
+    ... many more lines ...

-To output information in other formats, you can make your own script like `peek_labels.py` that does something different, like computes bounding boxes and writes them to a separate file, or samples square regions and assigns them label -1 or +1 based on their overlap with labeled polygon regions, or ...
+To output information in other formats, you can make your own script like `peek_labels.py` that does something different, e.g.

+* Compute bounding boxes and writes them to a separate file
+* Sample square regions and assigns them label -1 or +1 based on their overlap with labeled polygon regions
+* Anything else!

 # Possible improvements